Chart Color Schemes

 Chatswood - East features high concentrations of group households, with a lower-than-average median household size

-Family households account for 70.3% of all households, including 32.9% couples with children, 25.3% couples without children, and 10.4% single parent families.
-Non-family households constitute the remaining 29.7%, with lone person households at 24.6% and group households making up 5.0%.
-The median household size is 2.5 people, smaller than the Greater Sydney average of 2.7.
+Family households dominate at 70.3% of all households, comprising 32.9% couples with children, 25.3% couples without children, and 10.4% single parent families.
+Non-family households make up the remaining 29.7%, with lone person households at 24.6% and group households comprising 5.0% of the total.
+The median household size of 2.5 people is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households